Open Monday through Friday

-The Sitting Bull College Library serves the College as well as the local community.
-Sitting Bull College Library is a public library serving all the residents of Standing Rock.
-Local residents, as well as students, faculty and staff of Sitting Bull College may utilize all the services that the library provides.
+The Sitting Bull College Library serves the College as well as the local Standing Rock community as a public library open to everyone.
+Sitting Bull College Library serves the information needs of all residents of Standing Rock.
+Local residents, as well as students, faculty and staff of Sitting Bull College and visitors may utilize all the services that the library provides.
 Among the range of services are the following:

-- A wide selection of online research resources that can be accessed either at the library or from home
+• A wide selection of online research resources that can be accessed either at the library or elsewhere

 Sitting Bull Photograph Collection